MithrilJS/mithril.js/docs/testing.md

 Mithril comes with a testing framework called [ospec](../ospec/README.md).
 What makes it different from most test frameworks is that it avoids all configurability for the sake of avoiding [yak shaving](http://catb.org/jargon/html/Y/yak-shaving.html) and [analysis paralysis](https://en.wikipedia.org/wiki/Analysis_paralysis).

 The easist way to setup the test runner is to create an NPM script for it.
-Open your project's `package.json` file and add a `test` entry under the `scripts` section:
+Open your project's `package.json` file and edit the `test` line under the `scripts` section:

 ```
 {